thejeshgn/imd/README.md

 #### default: download day before yesterdays data for all states ####

 `
+--default
 python scrape.py

-#or for a specific date
+--or for a specific date
 scraper.py --runtype=daily --date="24/08/2014" --state_no=all

 `